mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 exec { 'rvm install ruby-1.9.2-p290':
   creates => '/usr/local/rvm/rubies/ruby-1.9.2-p290',
   timeout => 1800,
-  path    => '/usr/local/rvm/bin:/usr/bin...',
+  path    => '/usr/local/rvm/bin:/usr/bin:/usr/sbin:/bin:/sbin',
   require => File['install-rvm'],
 }
 {% endhighlight %}

-Instead of using `unless` which was "run any arbitrary command and make sure if its returned 0 or not", we can use `creates`, which just looks for a file.
-So what's going on here is we're saying when Ruby is installed it actually creates that directory, so if that directory exists you don't need to do anything.
-And there's just a couple of things here like it's going to take a while to compile Ruby so we just bump up the `timeout` and things like that.
+Instead of using `unless` which runs any arbitrary command and checks its exit code, we can use `creates` which checks for the presence of a file.
+This resource will therefore only be installed if `/usr/local/rvm/rubies/ruby-1.9.2-p290` doesn't already exist.
+As compiling Ruby can take some time, we also bump up the default `timeout` so Puppet doesn't assume something has gone wrong.

-Now nginx and Passenger which was the last piece so this is very similar stuff: we're going to be using the `exec` resource here as well.
-So installing Passenger:
+Next is the installation of nginx and Passenger for which we will also use the `exec` resource.

 {% highlight ruby %}
 exec { 'install-passenger-3.0.8':
-  command => 'rvm-shell ... -c "gem install pas..."', unless  => 'rvm-shell ... -c "gem list passen..."', path    => '/usr/local/rvm/bin:/usr/bin:...',
+  command => 'rvm-shell ruby-1.9.2-p290 -c "gem install passenger -v3.0.8"',
+  unless  => 'rvm-shell ruby-1.9.2-p290 -c "gem list passenger -v3.0.8 -i"', path    => '/usr/local/rvm/bin:/usr/bin:/usr/sbin:/bin:/sbin',
   timeout => 1800,
   require => Exec['rvm install ruby-1.9.2-p290'],
 }
 {% endhighlight %}

-Basically we just need to think about the pairing, we need to say "here's a command to run but not if this other command comes back true" so obviously too big for the slide so on the next slide I'll expand those two commands:

-{% highlight console %}
-$ rvm-shell ruby-1.9.2-p290 -c \
-> "gem install passenger -v3.0.8"

-$ rvm-shell ruby-1.9.2-p290 -c \
-> "gem list passenger -v3.0.8 -i"
-{% endhighlight %}

-That's all we're doing; we just, through `rvm-shell`, we're saying we're going to install Passenger 3.0.8 unless that command comes back true and that's just a thing built into RubyGems to check if a version is installed or not; it'll return 0 if everything's OK and some other exit code if it doesn't.

-Nginx, very similar:
+We need to always think about the two commands: one to run and one to check whether it has already been run.
+Here we are simply installing a gem but not if it is already installed (`gem list -i` just being something built into RubyGems).

+Nginx is much the same:

 {% highlight ruby %}
 exec { 'install-nginx':
-  command => 'rvm-shell ... -c "passenger-..."',
+  command => 'rvm-shell ruby-1.9.2-p290 -c "passenger-install-nginx-module..."',
   creates => '...agents/nginx/PassengerHelperAgent',
   timeout => 1800,
-  path    => '/usr/local/rvm/bin:/usr/bin:...',
+  path    => '/usr/local/rvm/bin:/usr/bin:/usr/sbin:/bin:/sbin',
   require => Exec['install-passenger-3.0.8'],
 }
 {% endhighlight %}

-From our experience, we know that when nginx compiles- sorry, the whole Passenger-nginx thing compiles successfully, you get this `PassengerHelperAgent`.
-Sometimes, if stuff goes wrong, you'll still have nginx there so you- that's why we're quite specific about that and the top command is just:
+From our experience, we know that when Passenger and nginx compile successfully, it results in `PassengerHelperAgent` being present in a certain directory so we can use this to detect whether nginx has been installed or not.
+I've truncated some of the paths to fit on the slides but the top command simply has flags to perform a headless install of Passenger and looks like so:

 {% highlight console %}
 $ rvm-shell ruby-1.9.2-p290 -c \